What is the Onyx Path?

 A. Since mid-2010, White Wolf/Onyx Path have transitioned out of the traditional publishing industry.
 With traditional publishing, finished files would go to the printer, a print run would be ordered, the print run would be shipped to a warehouse, the warehouse would ship to distributors, and distributors would ship to retailers.
 Sadly, the traditional print industry isn’t doing so well these days.
 For a number of different reasons it’s more beneficial for us to do things differently.

-OneBookShelf has been working on a retailer program to support game stores.
-Please contact them for further information.
+OneBookShelf has been working on a retailer program to support game stores via print offerings.
+If you’re interested in joining this program, please contact us at email@example.com.

 Q: I don’t want a PDF.
 Can I get a book in print?